Teckdegen/stellaai/README.md

      - "Create an NFT contract with minting"
      - "Add staking functionality"
      - "Create a marketplace with royalties"
-   - Toggle between Groq and Gemini AI models using the switch in the chat header
+   - Toggle between AI models using the switch in the chat header

 3. **Edit Code:**
    - The generated code appears in the editor